alvarokramer/CSharp-Features/README.md

 var dimension = new Dimension(10, 10);
 ```

-In the code below using init, the constructor would no longer be necessary using unit only properties:
+In the code below using `init`, the constructor would no longer be necessary using unit only properties:

 ``` csharp
 struct Dimension